Stanley Woolen Mill: Citations from the Blackstone Daily

 Uxbridge Walking Tour 146 Mendon is the site of the Stanley Woolen Mill, originally known as the Central Woolen Mill in Calumet Village.
 It is mostly vacant, yet a portion of the huge wooden buildings house a spacious antique store and is the subject of future visioning sessions by State, federal and local partnerships.
 In 1852, Moses Taft built the mill and leased it to Israel Southwick and Richard Sayles.
 During the Civil Way, 24-hour production of indigo blue uniform cloth was ongoing before the mill was sold to Robert and Jacob Taft in 1865.
 Soon after, they built a dam at Rice City Pond which considerably increased the water power.
 In 1866, an 80 hp steam engine was installed and production continued to rise dramatically as the mill started producing fancy cashmeres as the name changed to the Calumet Woolen Company.
 Arthur and Stanley Wheelock bought the mill after 1905 and during WWI, a half million yards of khaki for the US government was produced as well as cloth for the French and Italian governments.
 This was the longest-running family-owned woolen mill in the US until it closed in 1988.

 Continuation of Berroco Handknitting Yarns

-Today Stanley Mill begun by the Uxbridge Wheelocks and Tafts in the 19th century, continues under the name of Berrocco Inc, at nearby North Smithfield, RI.
+Today Stanley Mill begun by the Uxbridge Wheelocks and Tafts in the 19th century, continues under the name of Berroco Inc, at nearby North Smithfield, RI.

-Stanley-Berrocco began as a subsidiary of Stanley Woolen Mill in 1968.
-The Berrocco Corporate site was recently at the same location as the former Scott Mill, and the original site of the Daniel Day mill of 1809, just a little bit downstream on the Blackstone River, from the Stanley Woolen Mill.
+Stanley-Berroco began as a subsidiary of Stanley Woolen Mill in 1968.
+The Berroco Corporate site was recently at the same location as the former Scott Mill, and the original site of the Daniel Day mill of 1809, just a little bit downstream on the Blackstone River, from the Stanley Woolen Mill.
 Two centuries later in 2010, America's earliest textile history continues today in what is the center of the Blackstone River Valley National Heritage Corridor.
 Warren Wheelock, a descendant of Jerry Wheelock, leads this company today.